Reference

 Compute per-dimension Betti curves βp(τj) on a user-provided grid τ.

-• PDs is a vector of Ripserer PD (grouped by degree).
+• PDs :: Vector of Ripserer PD (grouped by degree).

-• τ is a sorted vector of thresholds (monotone increasing).
+• τ :: Sorted vector of life-time thresholds (monotone increasing).

 Returns Dict{Int,Vector{Int}} mapping p ↦ β_p(τ).